symfony/symfony-docs/cookbook/security/custom_authentication_provider.rst

 Now that your services are defined, tell your security context about your factory.
 Factories must be included in an individual configuration file, at the time of this writing.
-You need to create a file with your factory service in it, and then use the ``factories`` key in your configuration to import it.
+So, start first by creating the file with the factory service, tagged as ``security.listener.factory``:

 .. configuration-block::